RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Paint Box/Paint Box.md

 	Notice that you don't need to send a message to clear the stage, as any sprite can do it!

 + You can also create an eraser.
-To do this, click 'Upload costume from file' add add the 'eraser.png' image from your resources folder.
+If your club leader has given you a 'Resources' folder, click 'Upload costume from file' and add the 'eraser.png' image.

 	![screenshot](paint-eraser-costume.png)

-	If you don't have this image, just create a new white pen instead!
+	If you don't have the eraser.png image, just create a new white pen instead!

 + You should also add the eraser image as a new selector sprite.
 This is how your stage shoud look: